NeoktaLabs/ppopgi-project/docs/04b-frontend-ux.md

 - used exclusively to pay the randomness provider

 The UI should:
-- label this as a “network randomness fee” (or similar)
+- label this as a “randomness fee” or “network randomness cost”
-- explain that this fee is not kept by the app
+- explain that this fee is **not kept by the app**
 - clarify that any overpayment is refunded automatically **when possible**

 If an automatic refund cannot be delivered (for example, if the caller cannot receive native token),